Dran’s sphere flickered then steadily glowed. Finally, the signal was strong enough for live-talk again. Frantic, he fumbled with it, fingers shaky.

 Consideration was due–he supposed grudgingly, to Wheela’s bonded spouse of nearly two decades.
 He released a shuddering sigh.
 His conscience had just won a long, silent battle.

 “That’s easy,” Wheela sniffled.
 “Tell her what I always tell her before I leave for a long mission.
 Be happy.
 Don’t forget me.”

 A tiny smiled tugged at the corner of his mouth.
 “I might be able to pull that off.
 Not quite as neatly as you, though.”

 When she spoke again, a strangled sob had crawled into her throat and squatted there.
 “Dran, thanks for worrying about me.”

 “You know what I mean.”

-He squeezed his eyes shut.
-Don’t!
+His eyes squeezed shut.
+Don’t.
 He pleaded silently.
 Please don’t apologize.

 “Say,” he leaned forward, firmly changing the subject.
 “Tell me more about the sky you see.”

-“Nothing to tell, really.
+“Nothing to tell.
 Same old stars, doing the same old thing.
 But you know, it’s as clear as crystal.
 Quiet.
 Not even a cloud in sight.
-Isn’t that just preposterous?
+Isn’t that just rude?
 I’m a little insulted, actually.”